centreon/centreon-documentation/versioned_docs/version-20.10/monitoring/discovery/administration.md

 service on the Central server.
 The default configuration is `/etc/centreon-gorgone/config.d/41-autodiscovery.yaml`.

 A maximum duration for hosts discovery jobs is set globally.
-If it is necessary to change it (large subnet SNMP discovery for example), edit the configuration and add the *global_timeout* directive.
+If its necessary to change it (large subnet SNMP discovery for example), edit the configuration and add the *global_timeout* directive.